RJAIN-27/SlackBot-CSC510/Design.md

 #### Use Case 2: Return a Book
 1. Preconditions
    - A user "XYZ" has authenticated himself into the library system.
 [UC?]
-   - The user has issued a book from the library [Use Case 1]
+   - The user must have been issued a book from the library [Use Case 1]
 2. Main Flow
    - The user specifies that they want to return a book
    - The bot then responds by asking for the name of the book to be returned and its Book_ID [E2]